This post is about the best oil pastels for beginners. Oil pastels are such a fun medium that I have loved since childhood.

 Best Oil Pastels For Beginners

 Below are the best oil pastel sets for beginners.
-If you want to know how to succeed with this awesome medium, make sure to read to the end for some tips and tricks on using oil pastels.
+If you want to know how to succeed with this awesome medium, read to the end for some tips and tricks on using oil pastels.

-This set is great for many reasons, you get a wide range of colors, they are super affordable, and are great quality for beginners.
+This set is great for many reasons, you get a wide range of colors, they’re super affordable, and are great quality for beginners.
 The expressionist set is a step up from the junior set but is still excellent for oil pastel beginners.
 They blend well and the colors are so rich.
 Trust me, they’ll make you obsessed with oil pastels!
-I use these often and highly recommend them!

 Pentel Arts makes great oil pastels.
 As with any beginner set, you will learn a lot with them before you invest in higher-quality oil pastels.
 This set is another option when looking for the best oil pastels for beginners.